Bursts & Waves

 Section titled “Burst.Manager State Machine”The Burst.Manager is a deterministic GenServer (not an LLM psychonaut) with a 5-phase state machine:

-:idle --> :collecting --> :running --> :draining --> :collecting (next burst) \-> :done --> :idle (no more beads)Phase Details
+:idle --> :collecting --> :running --> :draining --> :collecting (next burst) \-> :done --> :idle (no more quanta)Phase Details

 Section titled “Phase Details”:idle — Waiting for start_wave/1.
 Opens a session for JSONL logging.

-- Fetches full bead data via
+- Fetches full quantum data via

 Keeper.show/2 - Matches against pipeline recipes via